What’s happening in Sri Lanka?

-Sri Lanka crisis escalates as PM resigns and protesters storm presidential palace: What we know
+Sri Lanka calls state of emergency as protesters storm PM’s office: What we know

 The island nation is facing its worst political and economic crises in more than 70 years

-Sri Lanka’s political crisis has come to a dramatic head as tens of thousands of citizens stormed the presidential palace in protest at the country’s worst-ever economic emergency, forcing the resignation of prime minister and president.
+Sri Lankan president Gotabaya Rajapaksa fled the country after the political crisis reached a dramatic head as tens of thousands of citizens stormed the presidential palace over the weekend, in protest against the country’s worst-ever economic emergency.

-In a culmination of anti-government protests taking place since March, people from across the island nation of 22 million boarded overcrowded buses and trains to descend upon the capital Colombo on Saturday to demand that Gotabaya Rajapaksa step down as president.
+Mr Rajapaksa, 73, fled the cash-strapped nation after Tuesday midnight, just hours before he was to officially step down from the office.
+The president, his wife and two bodyguards left in a military plane bound for Male, the capital of the Maldives, the nation’s air force confirmed on Wednesday.

+He will remain in the Maldives for a couple of days before flying out to the next destination, likely the United Arab Emirates (UAE), according to reports.

 Sri Lankan police had attempted to use tear gas and water cannon to disperse the crowds, with one defence official suggesting the measure – branded illegal by lawyers and opposition politicians – had only “encouraged more people to get on the streets in defiance”.

-Extraordinary footage showed protesters breaking through police barricades and sweeping into the president’s colonial-era residence – from which he is reported to have fled hours earlier.
+Extraordinary footage showed protesters breaking through police barricades and sweeping into the president’s colonial-era residence – from which he fled hours earlier.

 Once inside, videos showed the crowd toting flags and banners through the corridors of the building, with some jubilant protesters feasting in the palace’s kitchen, taking selfies on beds and rifling through drawers, and even swimming in the president’s pool.

-Shortly afterwards, Ranil Wickremesinghe announced he would cede to his opponents’ demands that he step down as prime minister, once all parties have agreed on a new government.

-Hours later, however, Mr Wickremesinghe’s home in Colombo was set on fire as the unrest concentrated nearby, at which point Sri Lanka’s parliamentary speaker announced that the president was also planning to resign on Wednesday.
+Hours later Mr Wickremesinghe’s private home in the capital was set on fire as the unrest concentrated nearby, at which point Sri Lanka’s parliamentary speaker announced that the president was also planning to resign on Wednesday.

-In a late night announcement on Saturday, President Rajapaksa said he will step down on 13 July after he was forced to flee by protesters adamant on overruning his residence.

-Protesters spent Saturday night at the president’s official residence and refused to move until the leaders officially resigned.
-They were also seen assaulting security guards and taking away cash from the presidential house.
+Demonstrators have insisted they would continue to occupy the president’s residence till he officially resigns.
+They were also seen assaulting security guards, taking away cash from the presidential house and the next morning, cleaning up the mess created by the crowd.

-The announcement led to an eruption of celebratory fireworks in the capital.

 Many citizens had reacted with disbelief in May when the president appointed Mr Wickremesinghe to be prime minister – a position the latter has now held six times without ever managing to serve a full term.